Your menstrual cycle is not something that should be shrouded in mystery.~Toni Weschler

 In my last post, I touched on some of the reasons why women might want to start tracking their own fertility.
-Today I’ll cover some of the basics of FAM, but if you really want this to be your primary method of preventing conception then I highly recommend reading “Taking Charge of Your Fertility” by Toni Weschler.
+Today I’ll cover some of the basics of FAM (Fertility Awareness Method), but if you really want this to be your primary method of preventing conception then I highly recommend reading “Taking Charge of Your Fertility” by Toni Weschler.
 This book also has some great information in regards to potential fertility issues and common menstrual problems.

 1. Cervical Fluid: Cervical fluid changes throughout the month based on where you are in your cycle.
 In a normal, healthy cycle, after menstruation it tends to be dry then slowly starts to shift to sticky or creamy as you approach ovulation.
 Around ovulation, or at peak fertility, cervical fluid tends to be stretchy or raw egg white in consistency.
 After ovulation, it shifts back to a dry or sticky consistency.